ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 The `slice` function returns the slice of a list or a string.

-The behaviour is the same as slicing in Python, except that both *start* and *end* must be provided.
-The first argument is the *start* (including) of the slice, the second is the *end* (exlcuding) of the slice.
+The behavior is the same as slicing in Python, except that both *start* and *end* must be provided.
+The first argument is the *start* (including) of the slice, the second is the *end* (excluding) of the slice.
 The fourth argument is the list or string to slice.

 Example: